Navratri

 All across the nation, this festival is celebrated in different ways reflecting the spirit of unity in diversity.
 Let us see how Goddess Durga is worshipped from the North to the South and from East to the West:

-• Large pandals with idols of Goddess Durga are installed throughout the city in the states of Bengal, Uttar Pradesh, Bihar, and Orissa.
+• Large pandals with idols of Goddess Durga are installed throughout the city in the states of Bengal, Uttar Pradesh, Bihar, and Odisha.
 People deck up in new clothes to visit the pandals, and the color red is specifically chosen for all activities related to these sacred days.

 • The same Kolu is called Batukamma Panduga in Andhra Pradesh, and it is worshipped on all nine days of the festival.
 At the end of the ninth day, the ladder is set afloat in a nearby waterbody.

-• Massive processions with elephants are taken out similar to those in the Vijayanagara dynasty in Karnataka on this occasion.
+• Massive processions with elephants are taken out, similar to those in the Vijayanagara dynasty in Karnataka, on this occasion.

 • Keralites celebrate learning and education during these auspicious times and pay their respects to musical instruments and books.